...

-Seeing a cockroach in your kitchen or basement can make anyone uneasy.
-In Missouri homes and businesses, the two species most people encounter are German cockroaches and American cockroaches.
-While both can create serious pest problems, they behave very differently and require different treatment strategies.
+Seeing a cockroach in your kitchen or basement can feel unsettling.
+In Missouri, the most common species are German cockroaches and American cockroaches.
+Both can cause pest problems, but they behave differently and require different treatment plans.

-For homeowners, tenants, and property managers, correctly identifying the species is the first step toward effective cockroach control.
-A single roach might not seem like much, but spotting one can signal a larger cockroach infestation hiding behind appliances, inside cabinets, or in wall voids.
+For homeowners, the first step is to identify the species for proper cockroach control.
+A single roach can signal a larger infestation hiding behind appliances, inside cabinets, or inside walls.

 Key Takeaways

-- German cockroaches and American cockroaches look and behave very differently.
-Correct identification is the first step toward effective cockroach control.
+• German cockroaches and American cockroaches differ in look and behavior.
+Correct identification supports effective cockroach control.

-- American roaches usually enter from outdoors or sewer systems.
-They prefer damp areas such as basements and crawl spaces.
+• American roaches usually enter from outside or sewer systems.
+They prefer damp areas like basements and crawl spaces.

-- Professional pest management is often necessary when roach infestations spread through crevices, plumbing lines, or shared building spaces.
+• Professional pest management helps prevent roach infestations from spreading through crevices, plumbing, or shared spaces.

 How to Tell German vs. American Apart